 The Vermont Master Naturalist Program creates teams of naturalists with specific training in a town’s natural history across the earth, life and social sciences, who can understand and read the landscapes of the local conservation lands.
 The Vermont Master Naturalist Program began in Burlington in 2016 and is currently training its third team of Burlington master naturalists.
 Alicia Daniel, who has taught for thirty years in the University of Vermont’s Field Naturalist Master of Science Program, has adapted that landscape-level approach for use in communities.
 Alicia, the executive director of Vermont Master Naturalist, and other local experts will provide training for the candidates.
-VMN is now offering programing in six towns across the Champlain Valley– Richmond, Bristol 5 Towns, Burlington, South Burlington, South Hero and Williston–with a total enrollment of 85 people.
+VMN is now offering programing in seven towns across the Champlain Valley and central Vermont– Richmond, Bristol 5 Towns, Burlington, South Burlington, South Hero, Williston and the Winooski Headwaters–with a total enrollment of 100 people.

 Who: Ten to fifteen residents with a sustained interest and background in at least one natural history discipline are chosen to participate via application.
 VMN coordinators work with local conservation organizations and municipalities to build a base of local support and sponsorship for programs and projects.

 What: Through a series of field trips to key natural areas, VMN candidates will explore the processes that shape a landscape and learn a timescale for the major events that created the landscapes seen in the region today.
 Candidates will spend time on each site exploring the geology, soils, plants and animals, human land use history, disturbance processes, and management concerns.
 In addition, each Vermont Master Naturalist candidate will have an outside practice designed to deepen his or her naturalist skills of observation and description.